Safeguarding is the action that is taken to promote the welfare of children and protect them from harm. It means:

 Our Safeguarding Team

-At Seend C of E Primary School, our designated safeguarding lead (DSL) is Tiff Butcher (Assistant Principal).
+At Seend C of E Primary School, our designated safeguarding lead (DSL) is Holly Chivers.

-Our deputy designated safeguarding lead (DDSL) are Candida Hutchinson (Principal) and Gill Brindley (SENDCO).
+Our deputy designated safeguarding lead's (DDSL) are Emma Hembury (Principal) and Gill Brindley (SENDCO).

 The named governor responsible for safeguarding is Chris Downham.